algobulls/algobulls_help_site/docs/member/strategist-profile.md

 [![Strategist Profile](imgs/strategiest_profile_summary.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs/strategiest_profile_summary.png)

-## Explore the market experts’ strategies
+## Explore the strategist’ strategies

 Explore the strategies developed by the strategist as per the marketplace.
 Analyze the growth, trading volume, and total trades of the strategist's strategy using the Heatmap.
 The marketplace is divided into 3 parts - Retail, Premium and HNI.